sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

     * Should return the operational status of the DPU
     * Stop one ore more containers
     * Execute the CLI and see if it is down
+    * Power down the dpu and check if the operational status is down.
  * reboot(self, reboot_type):
     * Issue this CLI with input “MODULE_REBOOT_DEFAULT”
     * verify if the module reboots
+    * The reboot type should be updated based on SmartSwitch reboot HLD sonic-net/SONiC#1699
  * get_midplane_ip(self):
     * should return the midplane IP